Sonic Gems

 Distribution of Gems

-Sonic Gems are distributed by considering factors such as category type, Sonic exclusivity, and effective reward distribution, promoting fairness and incentivizing active participation.
+Sonic Gems are distributed by considering factors such as category type, Sonic exclusivity, revenue generation, and effective reward distribution, promoting fairness and incentivizing active participation.

 The competitive PvP nature and fixed supply of Gems mean that an app's Gem balance may fluctuate daily, influenced by the performance of other apps on the platform.